Travel through the Peak District, Shakespeare country, Welsh mountains, and beautiful Brittish cities.

-The mountains of Snowdonia - Inspiring historical figures such as Charles Darwin, these mountains offer a sense of scale and rugged beauty rarely matched in the U.K.
+The mountains of Snowdonia - These mountains offer a sense of scale and rugged beauty rarely seen in the UK.

 Conwy Castle - Set on a river bank near an impressive pair of bridges, this brilliantly preserved 13th century estuary fortress is a visual treat.

-Peak District National Park - Broadleaved woodlands give way to sheltered deep valleys in this geological wonderland.
+Peak District National Park - Broadleaved woodlands give way to deep valleys in this geological wonderland.

 Chatsworth House - The magnificent grand house of the Devonshire family lies in a stunning estate, famed for its amazing fountains and verdant maze.

-Cambridge - A towering Gothic chapel extends over this charming university city and its beautifully maintained residences.
+Cambridge - A towering Gothic chapel dominates the heart of this charming university city and its beautifully maintained colleges.

 Travel through 2,000 years of history on this journey through Wales and England.